toddwseattle/new-shopping-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's my practice implementation of most of things done in the NUvention Web Coding Bootcamp.
+A working version is [here hosted](https://toddw-boot19-shop.firebaseapp.com/) on Firebase

 ## Available Scripts